atifaziz/AngryArrays/README.md

 Many of the extension methods are inspired from like-named [JavaScript functions for arrays][jsarray].

+Each extension method along with its overloads lie in a separate namespace based on the name of the method so you only import what you use:

+    using AngryArrays.Copy;
+    using AngryArrays.Pop;
+    using AngryArrays.Push;
+    using AngryArrays.Shift;
+    using AngryArrays.Splice;
+    using AngryArrays.Unshift;

 ## Push

 Appends a new item at the end of an array: